 St Anton’s Schindler Spitze and the Gampen area provide more great skiing, both on and off piste with views of the Alps and St Anton village.
 Gampen is where ski racing, children’s ski lessons, and the Rodelbahn toboggan run are based.
 A short walk across St Anton village with your skis brings you to Rendl, the north facing area with more trail skiing and off piste terrain.
 On a sunny day, stop at the sun terrace called Rendl Beach at the top of the gondola for awesome scenery and a snack (beer or wine for Mom and Dad).

-St Anton’s après ski is legendary, with many bars at or near the base of the ski slopes.
+St Anton’s après ski is legendary, with a ski trail called the Apres Ski Mile, and many bars at or near the base of the ski slopes.
 Kids can enjoy the Toboggan run, or the Sports Club, while Mom and Dad stop for apres ski at the world famous Mooserwirt on the way down the last ski run.
 The Mooserewirt ski bar fills with hundreds of skiers drinking beer and dancing in ski boots to a DJ inside and on the sun terrace from 3 to 8pm.
 St Anton has instituted a “volunteer policy” that après ski ends at 8, and skiers should change out of their ski attire by then, to curb ski boot stumbling revelers in the village after dark – these are Austrian ski worries.

 Evenings in St Anton, classic fondue restaurants and more casual cafes cater to families.
 Dining at “The Ski Museum” is a must, Austrian cuisine is served in this 1912 Chalet featuring extraordinary woodwork.
 Upstairs is a Ski Museum tracing the history of St Anton skiing, known as “The Cradle of Alpine Skiing,” and home to ski instructor Hannes Schneider who trademarked his Arlberg technique which he introduced in the US, at Cranmore NH in the 1930s.

-Weekly during the winter ski season, St Anton hosts a Wednesday Ski Show that lights up the slopes, as St Anton ski instructors put on a fantastic on snow display of skiers jumping through fire rings and fun acrobatics on skis.
+St Anton’s Wednesday Ski Show is weekly during the winter ski season, “The Cradle of Alpine” lights up the slopes, as St Anton ski instructors put on a fantastic on snow display of skiers jumping through fire rings and fun acrobatics on skis.
 Other great St Anton events include the White Thrill in April and the Synchro Ski World Cup in Feburary.